quicwg/base-drafts/draft-ietf-quic-transport.md

 value that has not been used on another path.

-An endpoint MUST use a new connection ID if it initiates connection migration as described in {{initiating-migration}}.
+An endpoint MUST use a new connection ID if it initiates connection migration as described in {{initiating-migration}} or probes a new network path as described in {{probing}}.
 An endpoint MUST use a new connection ID in response to a change in the address of a peer if the packet with the new peer address uses an active connection ID that has not been previously used by the peer.

 Using different connection IDs for packets sent in both directions on each new network path eliminates the use of the connection ID for linking packets from